[1NA] Chapter 18: Chemical Changes

-1. You need to know how to tell if a change is a chemical change or just physical change.
-Refer to TB page 171.
+• How can you tell if a change is a chemical change or just a physical change?

-3. How to tell if a solution is an acid or alkali?
+• What are ways to identify if a solution is an acid or alkali?

 metal + acid –> salt + hydrogen